devmarjo/OpenPad/README.md

 # MarjoDev quick projeck (openpad)

-A dontpad with WYSIWYG and version control
+A dontpad with WYSIWYG and version control, see [working here](https://marjo.dev/pad/).

 ## Install the dependencies
 ```bash